Thursday, December 19 | Cause Connected, Human Services

 12 Ways to Keep Your Spirit Merry and Bright This Holiday Season

 Sometimes, it’s not the most wonderful time of the year.
-Hear from Tricia Zerger, Netsmart human services community marketing director, on ways we can keep mental health at the forefront, especially as the holiday season is upon us.
+Hear from Tricia Zerger, senior director of human services strategy at Netsmart, on ways we can keep mental health at the forefront, especially as the holiday season is upon us.

 For many people, the holiday season is a time of joy, laughter and cheer.
 However, for a lot of individuals, the holidays aren’t always so merry and bright.
 This time of the year can bring a lot of unwelcome anxiety, stress and heightened depression.
 Although a spark in negative emotions is not limited to a certain time of the year, the holiday season can have a way of making things seem more difficult.